FACTBOX-Labor, environment, drugs top changes to North American trade deal

 The deal also removes a provision that would require parties to confirm patents for new uses of known drugs, combating a process called "patent evergreening" that blocks generic competition.
 STEEL AND ALUMINUM

 In a last-minute request, the U.S. Trade Representative called for automotive rules of origin to include steel and aluminum that is "melted and poured" in North America, closing the door to the use of semi-finished metals from China and elsewhere.
-Mexico and Canada agreed to a seven-year phase-in of the new standard for steel, industry sources familiar with the deal said.
+Mexico and Canada agreed to a seven-year phase-in of the new standard for steel.
 The aluminum demand was dropped, but with the caveat that it would be reconsidered in 10 years.

-INTERNET SERVICES, E-COMMERCE U.S. Democrats lost their bid to remove a provision that grants big internet services providers liability protections for third party content, House Speaker Nancy Pelosi said.
+U.S. Democrats lost their bid to remove a provision that grants big internet services providers liability protections for third-party content, House Speaker Nancy Pelosi said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)